 Under Medicare you can be treated as a public patient in a public hospital, at no charge, by a doctor appointed by the hospital.
 You can choose to be treated as a public patient, even if you are privately insured.

-As a public patient, you cannot choose your own doctor and you may not have a choice about when you are admitted to hospital.
+As a public patient, you cannot choose your own doctor and you may not have a choice about when you are admitted to hospital because you may be placed on a public hospital waiting list.

-When you visit a doctor outside a hospital, Medicare will reimburse 100% of the Medicare Benefits Schedule (MBS) fee for a general practitioner and 85% of the MBS fee for a specialist.
+When you visit a doctor outside a hospital, Medicare will reimburse 100% of the Medicare Benefits Schedule (MBS) fee for a general practitioner and 85% of the MBS fee for service provided by a specialist.
 If your doctor bills Medicare directly (bulk billing), you will not have to pay anything.

 Medicare provides benefits for: